Jeanjulio96/Jeanjulio96/README.md

 **Jeanjulio96/Jeanjulio96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 + 🤓 Systems analysis and development student.
-+ 🌱 I am looking for an internship or job.
 + 🖥️ Currently studying Java, and HTML CSS Javascript aiming to become a Fullstack Developer.
 + ✅ I have knowledge in: Java, JPA / Hibernate, API Rest, Spring Boot, HTML5, CSS3, Javascript, NodeJS, React, C, Git, Python, SQL.
 + 😎 Always looking to learn more every day.